-A minimum of 39 semester credit hours must be completed in fulfillment of degree requirements.
-Completion of this degree includes completion of a Thesis/Capstone.
+A minimum of 36 semester credit hours must be completed in fulfillment of degree requirements.
+Completion of this degree includes completion of a Thesis Research Project.
 In addition to the coursework requirement, you will need to meet experience standards.
-The BACB has two experience categories: (a) supervised fieldwork (2000 hrs), or Concentrated Supervised Fieldwork (1500 hrs).
-Students in the Master’s program will be required to complete Concentrated Supervised Fieldwork at the MU Thompson Center for Autism and Neurodevelopmental Disorders for credit (8 credits) under the supervision of a BCBA.
+The BACB has two categories of experience: (a) Supervised fieldwork (2000 hours), or Concentrated Supervised Fieldwork (1500 hours).